mederel/git-tree-graph/README.md

 Dependencies
 ------------

-This project depends on qgit2 which is present as a submodule. libqgit2 itself depends on [libgit2](http://libgit2.github.com/) version 0.16.0.
+This project depends on depends on [libgit2](http://libgit2.github.com/) version 0.17.0.